Sienci-Labs/Resources/gsender/gs-installation.md

 This is most likely related to webGL not being enabled.
 You can check inside Chromium/Chrome by visiting <a href="https://webglreport.com/" target="_blank" rel="noopener">https://webglreport.com/</a> and checking that both WebGL 1 and WebGL 2 have the green 'supported' banner.
 If these aren’t present, then to enable webGL:

 - Inside Chrome/Chromium, navigate to <a href="//settings" target="_blank" rel="noopener">chrome://settings</a>
-- In the ‘System’ section, ensure the “Use hardware acceleration when available” checkbox is checked
+- In the 'System' section, ensure the "Use hardware acceleration when available" checkbox is checked
 - Relaunch Chrome for the changes to take effect then go to <a href="//flags" target="_blank" rel="noopener">chrome://flags</a>
-- Ensure that “Disable WebGL” is not activated
+- Ensure that "Disable WebGL" is not activated
 - Relaunch Chrome for the changes to take effect and now these updated settings should be used by gSender’s Electron builder

 **Can’t open the port to connect**
 Make sure your user is part of the dialout group.
-To add your account to this group, go to a terminal and type `sudo usermod -a -G dialout <user>` (replacing “&lt;user&gt;” with your username).
+To add your account to this group, go to a terminal and type `sudo usermod -a -G dialout <user>` (replacing "&lt;user&gt;" with your username).
 Restart after this change and try again.